openforcefield/standards/docs/enhancement-proposals/off-ep-divalent-vs.md

     match="all_permutations" >
 </VirtualSite>
 ```
-for an in-plane sulfur sites, or:
+for the in-plane sulfur sites, or:
 ```xml
 <VirtualSite
     type="DivalentLonePair"